Check It Out! (Canadian TV series)

-Check it Out! is a Canadian television sitcom, which aired on CTV from September 1985 to April 1988.
+Check it Out! is a Canadian television sitcom that aired on CTV from September 1985 to April 1988.
 The series also aired in the United States in syndication and on the USA Network.

 Synopsis

 Based on the British series Tripper's Day, Check It Out! was set in a fictional supermarket called Cobb's, located in Brampton, Ontario and stars Don Adams as manager Howard Bannister.
 The cast also included Dinah Christie, Henry Beckman, Gordon Clapp, Barbara Hamilton, Elizabeth Hanna, Kathleen Laskey, Jeff Pustil, Simon Reynolds, Aaron Schwartz and Tonya Williams.
 The series was taped in front of a studio audience at CFTO-TV in Toronto.